moefuerst/dspace_ex/README.md

 This library is a work in progress, and mostly covers retrieval and manipulation of what is called an “item” in DSpace.
 Help with expanding the functionality is always welcome!

 ### API Authentication and "CSRF"
-A peculiarity of the DSpace REST API's design is the misapplication of CSRF protection— the API blends session-based mechanics with REST semantics and requires a CSRF token with all unsafe methods (`POST`, `PUT`, `PATCH`, etc.), regardless of client or endpoint.
+A peculiarity of the DSpace API's design is the misapplication of CSRF protection— the API blends session-based mechanics with REST semantics and requires a CSRF token with all unsafe methods (`POST`, `PUT`, `PATCH`, etc.), regardless of client or endpoint.

-At the moment, this library doesn't abstract this uncommon requirement too much, with one exception: the login flow.
-Since it's highly unusual for a login endpoint to require a CSRF token, `dspace-ex` handles that step internally— you can authenticate directly using `DSpace.Api.login/3` without needing to manually fetch a token beforehand.
+At the moment, this library doesn't abstract this uncommon requirement too much, with one exception: the login flow. `dspace-ex` handles the steps internally— you can authenticate directly using `DSpace.Api.login/3` without needing to manually fetch a token beforehand.

 For all other unsafe requests, you must: